-No, this isn’t code to get more beer but is in fact part of a long list of bowling jargon and slang that is code, but for bowling-related terms.
+No, this isn’t code to get more beer but is part of a long list of bowling jargon and slang that is code, but for bowling-related terms.

-When you are a beginner to the game these terms are very confusing as the words often have little to do with the game or the meaning of the real word, or the slang.
+When you are a beginner to the game, these terms are very confusing as the words often have little to do with the game, the meaning of the actual word, or the slang.

-In this article, we are going to provide an A-Z glossary of all the bowling terms we have come across, as well as some explanations.
+This article will provide an A-Z glossary of all the bowling terms we have come across and some explanations.
 Keep reading to become fluent in bowling terminology.

 Glossary Of Bowling Terms And Phrases